If life is about change, our skin is proof.

-During medical aesthetics training at National Laser Institute, you will learn the most common reasons for aging as well as medical aesthetic treatments to slow the aging process.
+During a medical aesthetics course at National Laser Institute, you will learn why our skin ages as well as medical aesthetic treatments to slow the aging process.

 A Medical Aesthetics Approach to Anti-Aging

 During Botox and dermal filler training, you will learn how to turn back the hands of time with a variety of aesthetic treatments.
 Two of the most popular procedures for anti-aging are neurotoxins (Botox) and dermal fillers.

 Botox injections are used to interfere with the nerves’ ability to communicate with the muscles.
 This causes a decrease in muscle movement.
 When botulinum toxin is injected in areas like the forehead, in between the eyebrows and around the eyes, the neurotoxin temporarily minimizes the appearance of fine lines and can stop new lines from forming.

 Fillers are used to target and correct areas that have suffered volume loss as fat pads and bone volume decrease.
 Dermal fillers can also be injected in “off-label” areas like the nose.
 This is used to correct the drooping that occurs with aging.